eugenelee0420/House-forum/README.md

 Used to store users' settings

+New record with default settings will be added when an user is created using [add_user.php](https://github.com/eugenelee0420/House-forum/blob/master/add_user.php)

+Records should not be added or deleted, but the defaults can be customized

 Field Name | Data Type (Size) | Constraints
 ----- | ----- | -----
 studentId | char(7) | `PRIMARY KEY`, `FOREIGN KEY REFERENCING users(studentId)`